 Thus, social media can support customer acquisition activities by raising awareness for the brand.
 Moreover, viral effects through social sharing, commenting and linking may increase the reach for a message significantly.

 In short every retail brand needs to be utilising social media marketing tactics if they aren’t already.
 Consumer buying behaviour is seeing a substantial shift from offline to online – if brands want to reap the benefits, they need to develop a presence.

-About Jacqueline Rose: This guest post is written by Jacqueline Rose, Features Writer for The Furniture Market, a customer driven furniture retail business which offers individually selected modern furniture and accessories for the home and garden.
+, a customer driven furniture retail business which offers individually selected modern furniture and accessories for the home and garden.

 Furniture World Magazine-Business solutions for furniture retailers